 Nettles might not seem like an obvious choice but once cut and allowed to wilt, they lose their sting and become a delicious treat.

 You might have some growing in your fields already, in which case simply cut, harvest and feed once the sting has gone.

 If you’re starting off a new crop, plant seeds into pots of compost and cover with a few centimetres of soil.
 Keep the pots well-watered until the seed has germinated, usually within about two weeks.

-Hawthorn makes a tasty treat for horses.
+Hawthorn makes a popular and tasty treat for horses.
 Where it is growing in paddocks, horses will often self-select the plant to supplement their grazing.
-Hawthorn berries are sometimes sold as a supplement, believed to support circulation and help benefit conditions like navicular and laminitis.
+Hawthorn berries are sometimes sold as a supplement, believed to support circulation.

 Gardening website lovethegarden.com suggests that hawthorns aren’t too fussy about their position, so you can grow them in most areas — sunshine or shade.
 The website advises that bare-root trees are best planted between November and March, but container-grown Hawthorns can be planted any time of year.

 Growing your own horse treats is a great way to make use of hedgerows and add variety to your garden or yard — so why not get green-fingered and give it a go?